-- 1. The following assessment regulations and policy were approved by Senate in July 2018 and will operate for all programmes in Academic Year 2019/20 with the exception of the programmes listed under item 2 below. - 2.
-Regulations 14.2, 14.3, 17.12, 18.2 and 18.4 will not apply to the following programmes in 2019/20:
+- 1. The following assessment regulations and policy were approved by Senate in July 2018 and will operate for all programmes in Academic Year 2020/21 with the exception of the programmes listed under item 2 below. - 2.
+Regulations 14.2, 14.3, 17.12, 18.2 and 18.4 will not apply to the following programmes in 2020/21 for students who commenced studies prior to 2020/21 only:

-MSc Art Psychotherapy (International) MSc Music Therapy MSc/PgDip Occupational Therapy (Pre-registration)
+MSc Art Psychotherapy (International) -

+MSc Music Therapy

+MSc/PgDip Occupational Therapy (Pre-registration)

-The programmes listed above will continue to follow the regulations dated August 2017 in terms of reassessments.
+The programmes listed above will continue to follow the regulations dated August 2017 in terms of reassessments for students who commenced studies prior to 2020/21 only.